oonyekpe/international-flag-game/README.md

 ### Project Goals
 Use this section to provide insight into your UX process, focusing on who this website is for, calling out demographics, what it is that they want to achieve and how your project is the best way to help them achieve these things.

+This online quiz game is designed for inquisitive people with good general knowledge and interest in countries across the world.
+Users' age range would be from primary school age to 100 years!
+Visitors to the site will enjoy the simplicity and accessibility of the layout and find it easy to play the quiz game.
+This site is designed to meet accessibilty guidelines for people of all abilities.
+To begin constructing the idea, I drafted a rough layout on PowerPoint in order to visualise my idea.
+Here is a PDF of my wireframe:
+I tested the quiz idea with two children and two adults and was encouraged by their positive feedback.
+After I completed the site, I asked for them to test the game and the feedback on their experience was that it was fun, interactive and easy to play.

 ### Design Choices
 Your site is most likely geared to a certain audience, and your design choices should tie into them.
 Let the assessors know your thought process.